Why UI/UX design is your web app's conversion engine

 Follow with manual testing:

-Integrating WCAG 2.2 AA compliance from the start ensures your web app reaches the widest possible audience while building trust through inclusive design—an especially important consideration for purpose-driven climate tech and sustainability companies seeking broad market adoption.
+Integrating WCAG 2.2 AA compliance from the start ensures your web app reaches the widest possible audience while building trust through inclusive design.
+For climate tech and sustainability software companies targeting enterprise procurement or government contracts, this is a credibility signal that matters beyond UX.

 Conversion rate by funnel stage:

-• Signup → Activation (first core action completed)
+- Signup to activation (first core action completed)

 Behavioral metrics: